 Finally you’ve honed in on a final beer bottle label design.
 Each octagonal, eggplant-purple-bordered label will feature orange Rockwell lettering and avocado-green hops.
 It’s the perfect design for your throwback IPA.
 Kudos!
 The hard stuff is out of the way.
 Next, you’ll just have to pick the right label material.
 Here are our recommendations: Estate #9, or White BOPP (which is appropriately short for biaxially oriented polypropylene film).
 If you’re a small-time craft brewer, sharing small-batch brew after small-batch brew with friends, stick to Estate #9; this label paper comes off easily in a hot-water soak, so you can reuse those glass bottles.

 If you’re a commercial brewer, opt for our White BOPP label material.
 It’s our most water-resistant label, making it ideal for bottles that will inevitably gather condensation when they’re pulled out of the cooler.

 Leapin’ Lizard Labels’ Beer Labels

 Here at Leapin’ Lizard Labels, we provide a slew of different label types for a variety of companies, including local companies here in Colorado and sprinkled across the nation.
 We’re proud to support our local brewers (Northern Colorado is the Napa Valley of beer after all.), and any of our comrades that produce delicious brews.
-We’re also proud to support both big commercial brewers, and those who’re just experimenting in their garage – that’s why we provide label printing in any size.
-Learn more about our custom beer label printing services, or request a quote!
+We’re also proud to support both big commercial brewers, and those who’re just experimenting in their garage — that’s why we provide label printing in any size.
+Learn more about our custom beer label printing services!
 Take note, we print labels for beer bottles, beer taps, crowlers, and more!